 What Home Inspection Scheduling Software To Use

 Please note, these are just my opinions, and the opinions of the testers we used.
-Also, we do not included EVERY software that exists, or software not designed specifically for home inspectors.
-Theses are just the three that got our attention and the attention of others.
+Also, we do not include EVERY software that exists, or software not designed specifically for home inspectors.
+These are just the three that got our attention and the attention of others.

-So let’s start with the first one: ISN
+So let’s start with the first one: Inspector Toolbelt

 ISN (Inspection Support Network)

 I will be honest about this review of ISN, I hesitated to put them in this post at all.
 When it comes to home inspection scheduling software, they have burned a few bridges.
 I realize that this sounds harsh, but they have violated the trust of their consumers recently.
 How so?
 In mid-late 2017, they announced that PORCH had bought an interest in their company.

 The issue with this was how they went about it.
 They didn’t tell everyone.
 In fact, I found out on Facebook, which made me upset.
 They sent a small group of inspectors an email, telling them about this change in ownership, and then didn’t give all the facts.
 The issue was that there was important information about this transaction that I, and others, needed to know.